JohnnyNT/microSlider/README.txt

 == Description ==

 This is a fast and simple WordPress image slider plugin that you can use to add image sliders to your website.
 It use minimal HTML/JS code and a simple markup that can easily be adapted to your website with CSS.
-Just create a new sloder, place the shortcode wherever you want and it's ready to go!
+Just create a new slider, place the shortcode wherever you want and it's ready to go!
 Based on a JS slider library flickity.

 == Installation ==